 As I had not checked Miss M in online (and indeed could not in the circumstances), the two seats next to me had been assigned to other passengers.
 My assumption that the seat next to me would be blocked because (1) we were on the same booking; (2) Miss M was a minor, and (3) I had reserved my seat, was patently incorrect.
 Instead, the airline had seated her six seats and two aisles away on the other side of the plane.
 Somehow, the staff member felt that I should not worry because we were (technically) still “in the same row“.

-I will not repeat my response to the ground staff who assumed that it would be acceptable for Miss M, for other passengers and to me.
-Indeed, I hope that the airline has changed their policy after my complaint.
+I will not repeat my response to the ground staff who assumed that this would be acceptable for Miss M, for other passengers and for me.

 Not just me